stmilne/icdsHelp/docs/08_BatchJobs.md

 #SBATCH --time=4:00:00
 #SBATCH --job-name=<name>

+# as usual, cd to where submitted
 cd $SLURM_SUBMIT_DIR

-module load gromacs-2019.6
+module load gromacs-2019.6  # need this module

 SYSTEM=$SLURM_SUBMIT_DIR/System
 gmx grompp -f $SYSTEM/nvt.mdp -c $SYSTEM/min.gro -p $SYSTEM/testJob.top -o nvt.tpr
 gmx mdrun -nt 8 -nb cpu -deffnm nvt
 ```

-Everything after the last `#SBATCH` are commands to be executed.
+Everything after the last `#SBATCH` are commands to be executed;
+lines with `#` other than `#SBATCH` are ordinary comments.
 Most scripts start with `cd $SLURM_SUBMIT_DIR`,
 which is the directory from which the job was submitted.